percona/pbm-docs/docs/details/storage-configuration.md

 backup there is one metadata file.
 For each replica set, a backup includes the following:

 * A mongodump-format compressed archive that is the dump of collections
-* A (compressed) BSON file dump of the oplog covering the timespan of the backup.
+* A (compressed) BSON file dump of the oplog covering the time span of the backup.

 The end time of the oplog slice(s) is the data-consistent point in time of a backup snapshot.